mykolas-alt/pos-system/README.md

 ### PostgreSQL Database
 To create and launch database could be used **provided script "run-postgres.sh"** inside **/backend** folder and **Docker**.
-Might need to run command do delete return symbol : **sed -i 's/\r$//' run-postgres.sh**
+Might need to run command do delete return symbol : **sed -i 's/\r$//' run-postgres.sh** Be careful if you run and for the first time BUT there pgdata, it might skip init and not register user.
+If that happens you will need to delete pgdata and/or temppgdata and start it again.

 **Before** using the script create **.env** file to configure the database connection. **Sample** file **".env.sample"** could be found in **/backend** folder.